studentdotjs/javascriptAlgorithms/README.md

 1. Bridge Shuffle.
 1. Building A Staircase.
 1. Count the Number of Duplicate Characters.
+1. All Occurrences of an Element in an Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)